yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/JavaScript_Questions.md

 ## JavaScript Questions
 <br/>

 :white_check_mark: 1.
-Explan What Is Closure?
+Explain What Is Closure?

 > - If we use the global variables in the wrong way, may cause some problems like [Without Use Closure](https://jsfiddle.net/yschen25/aofkj153/14/), closure uses outer function returns the inner function (which we really want to execute) to let us have private variable without affected by environment, see the [Use Closure](https://jsfiddle.net/yschen25/pvqbxjr7). <br/>
 > - Even use the same outer function, variables don't disturb each other cause the excute environment is different, see the  [Use The Same Function](https://jsfiddle.net/yschen25/q5ohxarL/). <br/>